The Jerky Boys

-The Jerky Boys are an American comedy act from Queens, New York City, New York, whose routine consisted of prank telephone calls and other related skits.
+The Jerky Boys are an American comedy act from Queens, New York City, New York, whose routine consisted of prank telephone calls and related skits.
 The duo was founded in 1989 by childhood friends Johnny Brennan and Kamal Ahmed.
-After Ahmed left the act in 2000, the Jerky Boys continued on as a solo act featuring only Brennan, before going on a 19-year hiatus after the 2001 release of the franchise's penultimate album, The Jerky Tapes.
+After Ahmed left the act in 2000, the Jerky Boys continued as a solo act featuring only Brennan, before going on a 19-year hiatus after the 2001 release of the franchise's penultimate album, The Jerky Tapes.
 Brennan released a follow-up album of new material in November 2020.

-The phone calls were made by calling unsuspecting recipients, or in response to classified advertisements placed in local New York–based newspapers.
+The phone calls were made by calling unsuspecting recipients or in response to classified advertisements placed in local New York–based newspapers.
 Each call was made in character, usually with over-the-top voices influenced by the duo's family members.
 Many compilations of the group's work have been released onto albums.
 According to the act's current record label, Laugh.com, the Jerky Boys have sold over 8,000,000 albums since their 1993 debut.